Linguistics Jobs

 1. Linguistics Professor

 Linguistics majors are often most comfortable in the university setting, where they can teach aspiring linguists and converse with their colleagues.
-But to be a good college professor, linguistics majors should also have good communication and organization skills.
-To earn a job teaching at the post-secondary level, a master’s degree (and sometimes a doctorate degree) is required.
+But to be a good linguistics professor pursuing language teaching, linguistics majors should also have good communication and organization skills.
+To earn a job teaching at the post-secondary level, a master’s (and sometimes a doctorate degree) is required for linguistics professors.
 In addition to teaching, some college professors are required to conduct research and write scholarly articles.

 Median annual wage: $67,140